abdullahmujahidali/Backend-Level-1/Level-1/5.Docker/README.md

 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Explain the concept of layering in docker images/containers?

 ### Answer No 4:

+There are a total of 4 layers inside a docker image/container.
+The first layer is called as Base Image/ Ubuntu OS.
+The 2nd layer is the update packages layer.
+The 3rd layer is the configure application server the 4th layer is the container layer accessible to the user.
+Only Layer 4 is Read/Write allowed layer the below 3 layers are read only layer.
+Each layer is an image.
+Every single instruction in a Dockerfile results in a layer.